gregv21v/puzzle-generator2/README.md

         - you can create a list of sides that includes the sides of both shapes
 * Add the ability to change the color of each piece, both the background and the border
 * Add the ability to save and load pieces as json
 * Add the ability to show or display labels on the pieces themselves
+* Add the ability to select multiple pieces and change the constraints on all the selected pieces